Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake_advanced/build_a_data_clean_room_in_snowflake_advanced.md

 - How approved DCR query requests are executed

 ### What You’ll Build
 This Quickstart lab will walk you through the process of deploying a Snowflake **v5.5** DCR environment, which is our latest General Availability (GA) release.
-Here's how it differs from the one built during the [Build A Data Clean Room in Snowflake](../build_a_data_clean_room_in_snowflake) Quickstart:
-- Provides ability to deploy multi-party DCR environments
+- Provides ability to deploy two-party and multi-party DCR environments
 - Leverages Jinja SQL templating language tags and logic
 - Designed for straightforward upgrade path to the forthcoming v6.0 DCR environment (when released)
 - Includes example query templates for some common advertising scenarios